void-main/atom-2048/README.md

 - 1.2.1 Fix the fatal [blocking `b` key issue](https://github.com/void-main/atom-2048/issues/3)!
 - 1.2.2 Add advertisement for achievements package
 - 1.2.3 Change to `esc` key for `boss-is-coming` mode as discussed in issue [#3](https://github.com/void-main/atom-2048/issues/3)
-- 2.0.0 Remove some deprecated APIs for new version of atom
+- 3.0.0 Remove some deprecated APIs for new version of atom
+- 3.1.0 Add `Power Mode` inspired by [activate-power-mode](https://github.com/JoelBesada/activate-power-mode), you can enable power mode or set power level in package settings

 ## Known issue
 With new atom, I can't use `document.addEventListener`, but using `atom.views.getView(atom.workspace).addEventListener "keydown"` will not prevent keydown event to atom workspace.
 So, when you play the game with editor view open, you can see the cursor is moving when you press direction keys.